 - Total Program Cost: The form will calculate this field.
 The total Revenue should = Total Program costs.

 For dual degree programs, you must complete the fillable ABOR form and an additional “Dual Degree Form.”
 This is for UA internal use only.

 Email requests to Martha Sesteaga, firstname.lastname@example.org with a copy to Dr. Gail Burd, email@example.com, by the due date.
 (A new online request process is being created and will be announced when established.
 When the request is received, you will be contacted to use your NetID to access the Confluence site on which the request and any subsequent revisions can be viewed.

 Dr. Gail Burd, the Senior Vice Provost, and college representatives collaborate in an iterative process until the requests are finalized and ready for submission to ABOR, or possibly withdrawn or deferred.
-Documents are posted on a Confluence site for ease of access and to provide transparency in the request process.
-College representatives are able to view any revisions and the final request document as it is submitted to ABOR.
-Near the time of the ABOR meeting at which the requests will be considered, the final requests will be included in the agenda and posted to the ABOR web site for the Board Meeting.
+Near the time of the ABOR meeting (normally held in April) at which the requests will be considered, the final requests will be included in the agenda and posted to the ABOR web site for the Board Meeting.

 NOTE: If a program fee is to be charged for a new program, an ABOR Request to Establish a New Academic Program Requiring a Program Fee form must be completed and submitted with the new program request document described and linked on the Curricular Affairs Planning Approval Process web page.

 ABOR reviews the submissions and approves, denies or modifies the requests.
 The ABOR decisions are documented in ABOR minutes.
 The Senior Vice Provost notifies colleges, departments and programs of the decision via email and the Provost's Office posts the approved requests to the University fees website that summer.